One Week in Scotland | Travel Itinerary and Guide

 How to Get Around Scotland

 If you are touring the highlands of Scotland and plan on sticking to this One Week Scotland Travel Itinerary, then the only real way to navigate these remote regions is in a private vehicle.
+The best part is that you can rent a car very easily, as all you need to do is check out the best rental car suitable for you on Discover Cars, or RentalCars.com.
 There are transport links connecting most of Scotland, however, these will not be adequate for reaching remote locations and will take much longer than by private vehicle.

 Renting a Car